epfl-lasa/load-share-estimation/README.md

 The rest of this README explains in detail the necessary inputs and how to configure the package.
 We also provide a complete example using recorded data.

-This package is an open-source implementation of the load share estimation module in the following paper:
+This package is an open-source implementation of the load share estimation module in the <a href="https://secondhands.eu/wp-content/uploads/2016/10/humanoids16.pdf">following paper</a>:

 > A Human-Inspired Controller for Fluid Human-Robot Handovers.
 International Conference on Humanoid Robots, 2016.
 Jose Medina, Felix Duvallet, Murali Karnam, and Aude Billard.